TheSonOfThomp/recipe-parser/README.md

 # RecipeMD syntax

 ## Title
-Add the title of your recipe as the first line of your recipe file.
+Add the title of your recipe as the first line of your recipe file. (this is optional)

 ## Steps
 A step is an individual action in the recipe.
 Declare a step using square brackets with a number (note: steps must be declared in order).
 Reference another step in other steps using the `#` character followed by the step number.